tobaz92/magread/readme.md

 # MagRead

-MagRead is a document management application with features for file uploads, compression, and conversion, built with a microservices architecture in Docker.
-This project leverages Node.js, Express, and Rust to deliver a performant and modular solution.
+MagRead is a document management application with file upload, compression, and conversion features, built with a microservices architecture in Docker.
+This project uses Node.js, Express, and Rust to provide a performant and modular solution.

 ## 📋 Prerequisites

-Before you start, make sure you have Docker and Docker Compose installed on your machine.
+Before you begin, ensure you have Docker and Docker Compose installed on your machine.

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)